JTRE: Portfolio

-Notable J&T Real Estate properties under construction include: Triptych Bankside in London, Eurovea extension with the very first Slovak skyscraper Eurovea Tower, Klingerka and Ovocne sady in Bratislava and Eperia Shopping Mall extension in Prešov.
+Notable JTRE properties under construction include: 220 Blackfriars Road in London, Nordhafen Living & Office in Berlin and Downtown Yards in Bratislava.
+Notable planned projects include: Nové Lido, Pasienky, Majer Vajnory and the extension of River Park in Bratislava, Kempinski Grace Bay in Turks and Caicos Islands and Grand Residences Štrbské Pleso in the High Tatras.

 Corporate governance

 Pavel Pelikán is the Executive Director of JTRE.
-Juraj Marko is the Managing Director of JTRE London.
-J&T Real Estate Holding Limited board of directors consists of: Peter Korbačka (chairman), Michal Borguľa, Miroslav Fülöp, Pavel Pelikán, Peter Remenár and Juraj Kalman.
+Nigel Fleming is the Managing Director of JTRE London.
+Lukáš Sásik is the Managing Director of JTRE Germany and the Director of International Operations for JTRE.
+J&T Real Estate Holding Limited board of directors consists of: Peter Korbačka (chairman), Pavel Pelikán, Peter Remenár, Juraj Kalman, Peter Píš and Michal Borguľa.